simdutf/SimdBase64/README.md

 ## Performance tips

-- Be careful: `Vector128.Shuffle` is not the same as `Ssse3.Shuffle` nor is  `Vector128.Shuffle` the same as `Avx2.Shuffle`.
+- Be careful: `Vector128.Shuffle` is not the same as `Ssse3.Shuffle` nor is  `Vector256.Shuffle` the same as `Avx2.Shuffle`.
 Prefer the latter.
+- Similarly `Vector128.Shuffle` is not the same as `AdvSimd.Arm64.VectorTableLookup`, use the latter.

 ## References